spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/preprocessing.rst

 .. note::

    Keep in mind that this segmentation was created from a non-motion-corrected mean dMRI image.
-While this segmentation is useful for coarsely highlighting the spinal cord, it won't be applicable once motion correction is applied to the dMRI image, so you will need to re-run ``sct_deepseg_sc`` on the motion-corrected mean image later on.
+While this segmentation is useful for coarsely highlighting the spinal cord, it won't be applicable once motion correction is applied to the dMRI image, so you will need to re-run :ref:`sct_deepseg_sc` on the motion-corrected mean image later on.

 Creating a mask around the spinal cord
 --------------------------------------